kerski/pbi-dataops-template/README.md

 As stated in <a href="https://www.kerski.tech/bringing-dataops-to-power-bi-part5/" target="_blank">Part 5 of Bringing DataOps to Power BI</a> the data source credentials have to be manually set in order for the pipeline to be automated.
 This is based on Power BI's architecture as of March 2022.
 Please take the following steps to setup the credentials for the **SchemaExample.pbix (not SampleModel.pbix)** file found within this project.

-1. Navigate to <a href="https://app.powerbi.com" target="_blank">app.powerbi.com</a> and go the workspace you named in step 5 on the [Installation Steps](#InstallationSteps).
+1. Navigate to <a href="https://app.powerbi.com" target="_blank">app.powerbi.com</a> and go the Staging workspace you named in the [Installation Steps](#InstallationSteps).
 Find the dataset and select the 'Settings' option (example outlined in orange in the image below).

     <img src="./images/part5-dataset-settings.PNG" alt="Dataset Settings screenshot" width="400px"/>